Does Coconut Oil Expire: How To Keep It Fresh?

 • Store coconut oil in a cool, dark area to keep it fresh.
 Coconut oil may go rancid very fast if exposed to light, air, or heat.
 Store it in your pantry or a cabinet away from the stove and other heat sources to avoid spoiling.

 • Don’t take a second chance.
 Use only clean tools to scoop coconut oil from the container, and never your fingers, to prevent contamination of the coconut oil.
-This helps to keep cross-contamination at bay and mould from growing in the workplace.
+This helps to keep cross-contamination at bay and mold from growing in the workplace.
 As we do, you likely consume coconut oil in both its culinary and cosmetic applications.
 Separate jars for each usage should be considered to avoid cross-contamination.

 • If your coconut oil begins to melt, don’t be frightened.
 Coconut oil has a low melting point — around 76 degrees Fahrenheit — making it suitable for cooking.
 If you live in a warm region or don’t have access to air conditioning, your jar may remain liquid for many weeks or even months.
 That is entirely OK!
 Coconut oil is a liquid that may harden, melt, and then solidify again endlessly.
 However, it will not affect the quality of the oil or cause it to deteriorate.
 Coconut oil may be kept refrigerated or frozen, although it becomes more challenging to deal with as a result.